Concordium/concordium-node/docs/local-chain.md

 Please see the README in the above repository for how to build and use the ``genesis-creator`` tool for custom set-ups.

-For the most basic set-up (one local node running the newest protocol version), the recommendation is to use the newest example which at the time of writing is the protocol version 9 [genesis9](https://github.com/Concordium/concordium-misc-tools/blob/main/genesis-creator/examples/genesis9.toml).
-Recommended is to change the number of validators in the `genesis9.toml` file to 1 if you just want to start the most basic network with just one node:
+For the most basic set-up (one local node running the newest protocol version), the recommendation is to use the newest example which at the time of writing is the protocol [version 9](https://github.com/Concordium/concordium-misc-tools/blob/main/genesis-creator/examples/genesis9.toml).
+It is recommended to change the number of validators in the `genesis9.toml` file to 1 if you just want to start the most basic network with just one node:

 E.g. change
 ```